uriegel/commander/README.md

 A Norton Commander clone based on Electron and React with Typescript

 TODO
-* get exif data with cancelling
+* get exif data with cancelling:
+* use async iterable

 * lint

 * get drives: mount